lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 --pgdata=directory

-This option specifies the directory where the database cluster
+This option specifies the directory where the database instance

 should be stored.
 This is the only information required by